mid2SUPAERO/RP_MAE_Navpreet_KAUR/README.md

 New methods of nodal distribution are introduced in the code.

 # Project_2020
-Contains pdf, TeX source of the project report, final report in article format and the 2-page summary.
+Contains TeX source of the project report, final report in article format and pptx.

 # Matlab_2020
 Contains the code for structural optimization using mesh-less methods.